 In our next choppin' it up session, we connect with 6City brands founder and entrepreneur, Nate Johnson, a former fintech engineer turned barber and business owner.
 Big up!

 Nate, originally from the Bahamas, was making moves in the finance industry before deciding to leave his job and shift his vision towards building his own serious hustle–here's what he had to say.

-To get things rolling, could you give our audience a brief intro, and dip into how you went from working in tech to transitioning into barbering?
+To get things started, could you give our audience a brief intro, and discuss how you went from working in tech to transitioning into barbering?

 West Island Family, my name is Nathan Johnson, most of my friends call me Nate.
 I am an entrepreneur, barber, software engineer, and proud founder of 6City Barbershop Inc.